sprout-laravel/docs/tenancies.md

 These tenancies are responsible for keeping track of things like the current tenant, the tenant provider to use, and even how the current tenant was resolved.

+Sprout supports multiple different tenancies, which means you can a multitenanted application with multiple types of tenants, either entirely separate from one another or nested.
+Have a tenant that itself has multiple child tenants is definitely a rare use case, but it is supported nonetheless.

 ## How they work

 Every entry in the [`tenancies` section of the multitenancy config](configuration#tenancies) is a tenancy,